How To Explain KS2 Fractions For Kids: Help With Teaching Maths At Home

 Using the strips you’ve made, you can do the same for ¾ and ⅔ too!
 You’re off to the races!

-Your child will also be comparing, and adding & subtracting fractions in Year 3
+Comparing, and adding & subtracting fractions in Year 3

 Of course, the value of a fraction depends on the numerator (the top number) and the denominator (the bottom number).